Halkomelem

 In the classification of Salishan languages, Halkomelem is a member of the Central Salish branch.
 There are four other branches of the family: Tsamosan, Interior Salish, Bella Coola, and Tillamook.
 Speakers of the Central and Tsamosan languages are often identified in ethnographic literature as "Coast Salish".

-The word Halkomelem is an anglicization for the language Hul'qumi'num, which has three distinct dialect groups:
+The word "Halkomelem" is an anglicization of the name Halq̓eméylem.
+The language has three distinct dialect groups: